+VEW-106

-VEW-106 3 units Hospitality in the Winemaking Industry LEC 48-54
+Hospitality in the Winemaking Industry

 This course is an introduction to hospitality in the winemaking industry.
 Topics include tasting room and customer service skills, marketing, sales, staff development, events program coordination, food and beverage coordination, hospitality and alcoholic beverage law, tasting room design and organization, culinary arts, wine club development and management.
 The basic concepts of enology and viticulture will also be covered.
 Prerequisite: None.